liptanbiswas/AWS-SES-Report/README.md

 # AWS SES Report
 #### Dashboard for SES (Simple Email Service) to track deliveries, bounces and complaints

+Added support for sending Slack message.
+Add `slackToken` environment for that.

 Created from: https://aws.amazon.com/blogs/ses/creating-a-daily-dashboard-to-track-bounces-and-complaints/

 This version includes deliveries, from-email and subject.